Tesla's European Struggles: How Elon Musk's Bold Moves Are Backfiring

 – Advancements in Autonomous Technology: As companies race towards perfecting self-driving technology, Tesla’s strategic advantage in this domain could be leveraged more aggressively if technological milestones are achieved.

-– Potential for Strategic Partnerships: Collaborative ventures with European tech firms or automotive companies might bolster Tesla’s market standing, offering supply chain benefits and localized expertise.
+– Potential for Strategic Partnerships: Collaborative ventures with European tech firms or automotive companies might bolster Tesla’s market standing, offering supply chain benefits and localised expertise.

 Quick Tips for Investors and Enthusiasts